wandb/docs/docs/guides/hosting/audit-logging.md

 Personally identifiable information (PII) like email ids, project, team and report names are available only using the API endpoint option, and can be turned off as [described below](#fetch-audit-logs-using-api).

 ## Fetch audit logs using API
-To fetch the audit logs for your W&B server instance using API, an instance admin can follow these steps:
+An instance admin can fetch the audit logs for your W&B server instance using the following API:
 1. Construct the full API endpoint using a combination of the base endpoint `<wandb-server-url>/admin/audit_logs` and the following URL parameters:
     - `numDays` : logs will be fetched starting from `today - numdays` to most recent; defaults to `0` i.e. logs will be returned only for `today`
     - `anonymize` : if set to `true`, remove any PII; defaults to `false`